-With high bandwidth and fault-protection, the 10:1 attenuator has been designed to allow fuel injector and primary ignition waveforms to be measured using PicoScope oscilloscopes.
+With high bandwidth and fault protection, the 10:1 attenuator allows you to measure fuel injector and primary ignition waveforms using PicoScope oscilloscopes.

 The TA197 is a passive 10:1 attenuator.
-This means that a 10 V signal at its input will appear as a 1 V signal on the output.
-The TA197 allows voltages of up to 400 V to be measured.
-Note the TA917 attenuator is designed for ground referenced signals only as it only attenuates the signal path and not the ground path.
+This means that, for example, a 10 V signal at its input appears as a 1 V signal on its output.
+It allows voltages of up to 400 V at its input.
+It is designed for ground-referenced signals only, as it attenuates the signal path but not the ground path.

-The TA197 attenuator also increases the input impedance of the oscilloscope from 1 MΩ to 8 MΩ and can also be used when measuring the output of high-impedance sensors such as piezo knock sensors where connecting an automotive scope can attenuate the signal or induce a fault code.
+The TA197 attenuator also increases the input impedance of the oscilloscope from 1 MΩ to 8 MΩ, so can be used when measuring the output of high-impedance sensors such as piezo knock sensors where connecting an automotive scope can attenuate the signal or induce a fault code.

-Note : When using a PicoScope 4225 or 4425 oscilloscope the attenuator is not normally needed for measuring injectors as the voltage spike is usually under 200 V. It will be required however when using older generations of PicoScopes which only measure to 50 V or 100 V. The 10:1 attenuator is an improved version of the 20:1 attenuator previously available from Pico.
+Note : When using a PicoScope 4225 or 4425 oscilloscope, the attenuator is not normally needed for measuring injectors as the voltage spike is usually under 200 V. It will be required, however, when using older generations of PicoScopes that measure to only 50 V or 100 V. The 10:1 attenuator is an improved version of the 20:1 attenuator previously available from Pico.

 |Input impedance||8 MΩ|